3amberloaf/Queue/README.md

 ## Average Waiting Time

-The average waiting time for each passenger was determined by sub
+The average waiting time finds the average time each passenger waiting at each station for each policy.

 - Single Queue: The global queue had an average waiting time was between 1995 and 1998 minutes.
 - Random Queue: Each station had an average wait between 1661.38 and 2283.05 minutes.